Chapter 31. Reproductive System

 4. Male Reproductive System

-⑴ Reproductive Organs
+⑴ Reproductive organs

-○ 1-3% of newborns have undescended testes.
+○ 1–3% of newborns have incomplete descent.

-○ 80% descend naturally during growth.
+○ About 80% descend spontaneously with growth.

-⑤ Seminal Vesicle: Secretes most components of seminal fluid.
+⑤ Seminal vesicle: secretes most components of seminal fluid.

 ⑦ Urethra